Inner Terai Valleys of Nepal: Environmental issues

-This has led to concerns about the risk of losing many rare plant, animal and insect species.
+This has led to concerns about the risk of losing many rare plants.

 The valleys also mitigate the severity of floods on the Gangetic plains.
 During heavy rainfall forests absorb water.
 During floods, rivers overflow their banks and flood adjacent forests.
 Later the forests gradually release water back into the rivers.
 Deforestation reduces this buffering effect.
 It also accelerates soil erosion, causing downstream rivers to silt up and overflow their banks.
 The frequency and severity of flooding in the Gangetic plain and Bangladesh has steadily increased in recent years.
 Deforestation of the Terai appears to be one of the major causes.
 The Indian and Nepalese governments are cooperating in measures including construction of barrages and dams in the Terai, such as the Koshi Barrage.
 However, these efforts may have mixed results.
 They contain floodwater in the short term, but may increase the problem in the longer term by reducing water velocity in the rivers downstream, and thus accelerating silting and reducing the drainage capacity of the rivers.